occiware/fclouds-Framework/README.md

 git clone https://github.com/occiware/fclouds-Framework.git
 ```

-2. In Alloy analyzer, open a file with `.als` extension in the folder `fclouds-framework`.
+2. In Alloy analyzer, open a file with `.als` extension from the folder `fclouds-framework`.
 This file is the formal specification in Alloy of a certain cloud domain, _e.g._ `docker.als`, `infrastructure.als`, `vmware.als`, etc.

 3. In the Execute sub-menu, you may find all the predefined `Run` and `Check` commands.